browner12/mailer/README.md

 }
 ```

-## Usage

-First, instantiate the mailer.
+To use the mailer, start by instantiating it.
 Next, setup the email by calling the method of the email you wish to send.
 If your method requires parameters, pass them in.
 Finally, chain the `send()` method to send the email.

 ``` php
 $mailer = new UserMailer();